Burnaby's Code: Legacy

 [W]hoever will take the trouble of perusing those laws and regulations [Burnaby's Code], will perceive that they are founded upon principles which do credit to the author [Joseph Maud], and must transmit his name with honour to posterity.

 — Editors, New-York Gazette and Weekly Mercury, 1 July 1771.

 Burnaby has been credited with having 'put the settlement on a most respectable footing.'
 His lieutenant, who had been despatched to the Governor of Yucatán, in Mérida, published an account of the voyage in 1769.

 Burnaby's Code came to be 'celebrated' by Baymen and later British Hondurans as their 'charter of liberty.'
 It is commonly considered Belize's first written constitution, and has been deemed the first such to be signed by women.
 (Note: The settlement's laws and regulations were first compiled by William Hunt during 18061808, upon a 12 April 1806 commission from the Magistrates (BI 1888).
 Hunt's digest included laws and regulations passed during (BI 1888).
 It was published in 1809, with Hunt retaining copyright to 1811 (BI 1888, Hunt 1809).
 The commission's centennial was commemorated with a retrospective by the Colonial Guardian in 1906 (in CG 1906a through CG 1906h).)
 Scholarly opinion on Burnaby's Code is divided, with some deeming it insignificant, and others opining otherwise.
-(Note: It has been recently argued 'that Burnaby's Code should be viewed as a crucial legal document in establishing the roots of British Hondruas, and later Belizean, legal practices' (Soriano 2020).
+(Note: It has been recently argued 'that Burnaby's Code should be viewed as a crucial legal document in establishing the roots of British Honduras, and later Belizean, legal practices' (Soriano 2020).
 Works dismissive of the Code include Dobson 1973, Bolland 2009.
 Works not dismissive of it include Bystrova 2015.)